loic-p/logrel-mltt/README.md

 The meta-theory needs:
 - Dependent products
 - Five predicative universe levels (plus large types)
-- Indexed inductive types with large elimination
+- Indexed inductive types with large elimination.

-Furthermore, I believe that
+Furthermore, I conjecture that
-- The theory under study can be extended to support indexed inductive types, and this extension is conceptually simple, if a bit bothersome to formalize (the general scheme for indexed inductive types is quite technical).
+- The theory under study can be extended to support dependent sums, the inductive equality, and W-types.
+- The use of indexed inductive types in the meta-theory should be reducible to dependent sums, the inductive equality, and W-types.
 - The theory under study can be extended to support a hierarchy of n universes, at the expense of n+4 levels in the meta-theory.

-Therefore, the gap in strength between the two theories is precisely measured by the number of additional universes.
+If these conjectures turn out to be true, then the gap in strength between the theory and the meta-theory is precisely measured by the number of additional universes.
 It would be interesting to see how low we can bring this gap (of course, Gödel's theorem tells us that it will always be non-zero).

 ### How can I be sure you did not cheat? ###